23 May Babinsky. Family (1967 – 1975). 1: 1967 a Big Year. First-Born Arrives

 My district obstetrician had warned not to rush to the hospital because firstborns took a minimum of sixteen hours of labor.
 Rakhil pooh-poohed that opinion: it had taken her two hours to give birth to me at the age of thirty-three.
 When my contractions began, she chased Dima out to stop a private car, there was no time to wait for an ambulance.

-I was small; the intake clerk assumed I needed an abortion.
+I was small; the intake clerk first assumed I needed an abortion.
 Twisting with pain I changed into a hospital gown and answered part of a lengthy questionnaire.
 “First-timers have no patience,” the clerk snapped.
 “Go find the delivery room.”

 I trudged down the agonizingly long hallways.
 In the delivery room, three women shared cake and champagne, a grateful new father’s gift.
 One of them, a doctor, said “First-timer” and rolled her eyes.
 She ordered me to hop on the examining table.
 Seconds later, she hollered “Nurse, quick, the baby’s coming!”